 Does the word "website" immediately conjure up images of endless coding, tech jargon and additional stress?
-You aren’t alone — 37 percent of small businesses don’t have a website.
+You aren’t alone — 37% of small businesses don’t have a website.
 It’s common for small business owners to shy away from building a website because they feel it’s too technical, time-consuming and costly, especially if you have to hire a developer.

 However, not having an “online address” for your venture can prove costly, especially when 278 million Americans are expected to become digital buyers by 2024, according to Statista.
 Customers expect businesses to have a website and prefer engaging with those that have a powerful ecommerce interface.